tock/tock/doc/reference/trd-appid.md

 Application running: they can create conflicting responses and behaviors.

-The mechanism by which kernel modules gain access to `TbfFooterV2Credentials` with which to construct `ShortID`s for access tables is outside of scope for this document and is system-specific.
-The structure implementing `Verifier` and `Compress` typically has additional traits or methods that expose these.

 For example, suppose there is a system that wants to grant extra permissions to Tock binaries with a `TbfFooterV2Credentials` of `Rsa4096Key` with a certain public key.
-The public key is the global application identifier of the process binary.
+The public key is the Global Application Identifier of the process binary.
 Note this means only one process signed with that key can run at any time.

-A structure implementing `Verifier` and `Compress` stores a copy of this key, and returns `Accept` to calls to `check_credentials` with valid `TbfFooterV2Credentials` using this key.
-Calls to `Compress` return `None` for all credentials except a `Rsa4096Key` with this key, for which it returns `ShortID {id: 1}`.
-The structure also has a method `privileged_id`, which returns `ShortID {id: 1}`.
+The Process Checker implementing `AppCredentialsChecker` and `Compress` stores a copy of this key.
+It returns `Accept` to calls to `check_credentials` with valid `TbfFooterV2Credentials` using this key.
+Calls to `Compress` return `None` for all credentials except a `Rsa4096Key` with this key, for which it returns `ShortID {id:
+1}`.
+The Process Checker also has a method `privileged_id`, which returns `ShortID {id: 1}`.

 Kernel modules which want to give these processes extra permissions can check whether the `ShortID` associated with a process matches the